Small business taxes for beginners

 Jump ahead to learn:

-How to do taxes for a small business
+How to categorize receipts for taxes for small business

 Be sure to file all business tax forms

 Every small business must pay taxes, but not all small business taxes are the same.
-These are the five types of business taxes you may have to pay when you file your small business taxes:
+How much small business taxes comes down to these five types the IRS says you may have to pay:

 How much does a small business pay in taxes?